-Reserve Bank is the only establishment which can issue currency.
-When commercial banks require more funds in order to be able to create more credits, they may go to market place for such funds or go to the Central Bank.
-Central bank furnishes them funds through diverse instruments.
-This part of RBI, that of being ready to lend to banks at all times is another significant function of the central bank and due to this central bank is said to be the lender of last resort.
+The central bank provides them funds through diverse instruments.
+This function of the RBI to lend to banks at all times is another significant function of the central bank and due to this, the central bank is said to be the lender of last resort.

-- The tools utilised by the Central bank to control money supply can be quantitative or qualitative
+- The tools utilised by the central bank to control the money supply can be quantitative or qualitative.

-- Quantitative tools, regulate the expanse of money supply by changing the CRR or bank rate or open market functions
+- Quantitative tools regulate the expanse of the money supply by changing the CRR, bank rate, or open market functions.

-- Qualitative tools comprise encouragement by the Central bank in order to make commercial banks discourage or encourage lending which is done through moral suasion, margin requisite etc.,
+- Qualitative tools comprise encouragement by the central bank in order to make commercial banks discourage or encourage lending, which is done through moral suasion, margin requisite, and more.

-There are 2 types of open market operations:
+There are two types of open market operations:

 Outright open market operations are perpetual in nature.
 When the central bank purchases these securities (thus, injecting money into the structure), it is without any promise to sell them later.
 Likewise, when the central bank sells these securities (thus, withdrawing money from the structure), it is without any promise to purchase them later.
 As an outcome, the administration/incorporation of the money is of perpetual nature.

 However, there is another type of function, where when the central bank purchases the security, this agreement of purchase also has a statement about the date and price of the resale of this security.
 This type of agreement is known as a repurchase agreement or repo.